OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/web/README.md

 # Moved!

-The content of this folder was moved to `NMEA-multiplexer-impl`.
+The content of this folder was moved to sub-folders of `MUX-implementations`.

 Some minimal stuff remains (duplicated) here, for consistency.